fun-land/fun-land/packages/use-fun-state/README.md

 # When to useFunState

+- You have more than a couple useState calls in a component.
 - When you're in a situation where you would gain benefit from redux or other state-managment libraries.
 - You want composable/modular state
 - You want to gradually try out another state management system without fully converting your app.